arindamss007/Salespoint/README.md

 Which is not contains high-level string operations, so thats why we face some issues about that.

-*User Recommended String Operation be like :-
+✅ User Recommended String Operation be like :-

 HI_This_is_a_string!
 (Right Method)

-*Invalid Operation :-
+❎ Invalid Operation :-

 HI this is a string ! (wrong Method)